Yike/structToolbox/README.md

 Toolbox for the illustration of reliable structural estimation.
 Building on the illustrative model from:

-Micheal Keane, Petra Todd, and Kenneth Wolpin (2011).
+Michael Keane, Petra Todd, and Kenneth Wolpin (2011).
 The Structural Estimation of Behavioral Models: Discrete Choice Dynamic Programming Methods and Applications, Handbook of Labor Economics, Elsevier.

 Online Documentation (under construction):